JongseobBaek/inet/doc/src/users-guide/ch-routing.rst

 The :ned:`Bgp` module implements BGP Version 4.
 The model implements RFC 4271, with some limitations.
-Autonomous Systems and rules can be configured in an XML file that can be specified in the ``bgpConfig`` parameter.
+Autonomous Systems and rules can be configured in an XML file that can be specified in the :par:`bgpConfig` parameter.

 .. code-block:: ini